 University educated in the UK, Paul worked for many years teaching digital media studies.
 He now works and lives in Florida.

-Although there are certainly some downsides to a college education, most individuals, employers, and educationalists typically believe that a strong and solid higher education provides many more positives than negatives.
+Although there are certainly some downsides to a college education, most individuals, employers, and educationalists believe that a high quality higher education provides many more positives than negatives.

-The advantages are not always obvious to the casual observer, but reports by organizations such as the US College Board show the contribution that a university education can make to the well being of both individuals and society as a whole.
+The advantages are not always obvious to the casual observer, but reports by organizations such as the US College Board show the contribution that a university education pays for learners in the long run, as well as contributing to the general well being of both individuals and society as a whole.

 1. Knowledge is Power